williamtroup/Heat.js/RECENT_CHANGES.md

 - Fixed a fault that caused the days in the "Map" view to align incorrectly (for the last day column in a month) when the binding option "views.maps.showDaysInReverseOrder" is enabled.
 - Fixed a fault that prevented some of the click events and active/hover CSS classes from being used for the days in the "Map" view when the binding option "views.maps.showMonthDayGaps" is disabled.
 - Fixed a fault that caused the gaps to not be removed in the "Map" view when the binding option "views.map.showMonthsInReverseOrder" is enabled and the binding option "views.maps.showMonthDayGaps" is disabled.
-- Fixed a fault that caused the "Days" and "Statistics" views to sometimes show the wrong values.
+- Fixed a fault that caused the "Days" and "Color Ranges" views to sometimes show the wrong values.
 - Fixed a fault that would cause the bar graph lines (in all views) to sometimes be misaligned.
 - Fixed a fault that would cause the bar graph lines to overlap their top containers by 0.5px.
 - Fixed a fault that caused the guide toggle buttons to appear with different widths when numbers are enabled.